briskett/briskett/README.md

 - 👋 Hi, I’m @briskett
-- 👀 I’m interested in computer science
+- 👀 I'm a third year student at SF State University studying computer science
-- 🌱 I’m currently trying to figure out what I want to become as a programmer.
+- 🌱 I’m currently working on a video game bot coded in python.
 - 📫 How to reach me : wkg2rs@gmail.com

 <!---